AlexJnshi/ab_react_project/README.md

 - Updated request URL formates to avoid null params, as a result, qs is no longer needed.

+## Logic and Problems
+This project only has two pages(no 404).
+All magics happened in landing page

 ### Landing page -products index.js
 - Add mobile responsive
 - UseEffect to check filter state and page numbers in Sessionlstorage, if they are exist go to that page, if not fetch 100 products data